-Vertical Pole or H-frame post Mount Use 3" U-bolt (included) to mount to pole or H-frame post.
-The bracket permits use of larger U-bolts, up to 5".
+Horizontal Uni-strut Mount Vertical Pole or H-frame post Wall Mount Use spring-nuts to mount to Mount Use screws to mount to the Uni-strut.
+Use 3" U-bolt (included) to inside or outside wall of a (Spring-nuts are not included mount to pole or H-frame post. shelter.
+The bracket permits use of (Screws are not included in in the kit.) larger U-bolts, up to 5". the kit.)

-Figure 2-5 - Antenna Universal Mounting Bracket
+Figure 2-4 - Antenna Mounting Options